hindu-comm/mail_stream_advaita-l/2011/09/Apaurusheyatva_of_Ve/73__Gopi_Sankaran.md

 On Mon, Sep 5, 2011 at 1:41 PM, Srikanta Narayanaswami <
 srikanta.narayanaswami at yahoo.com> wrote:

-> The following is my argument for apaurushey​atva of veda.
+> The following is my argument for apaurusheyatva of veda.
 Pl. correct me if
 > it is wrong.
 If vedas are apaurusheya, they should exist independent of any
 > purusha or person.
 That is they have to exist as an entity in their own
 > right with the same words and meter.
 Such an independent existence can be